prathamgit/resolvent4py/docs/source/index.rst

 Resolvent4py
 ===========================

-Resolvent4py is a petsc4py-based toolbox to perform linear analyses of high-dimensional dynamical systems.
+Resolvent4py is a petsc4py- and slepc4py-based toolbox to perform
+analysis, model reduction and control of high-dimensional linear dynamical systems.
-The goal of this project is to provide users with a friendly python-like experience, while also leveraging the high-performance and parallel-computing capabilities of the PETSc library.
+The goal of this project is to provide users with a friendly python-like experience, while also leveraging the high-performance and parallel-computing capabilities of the PETSc and SLEPc library.
 Current functionalities include:

 - Right and left eigendecomposition
 - Resolvent analysis (algebraic and using time-stepping techniques)
 - Harmonic resolvent analysis
-- Balanced truncation (time-invariant and time-periodic)
+- Balanced truncation (time-invariant)
-- One-Way Navier-Stokes (OWNS)

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started

-   quickstart.rst
    api-reference.rst
+   refs.rst

 .. toctree::
    :maxdepth: 1
    :caption: Examples

+   auto_examples/cgl/index
    auto_examples/toy_model/index